All Episodes

 Flatten the curve.

-That stated, the goal wasn't to eradicate the virus, because that's not doable with social distancing by itself.
+That stated, the goal wasn't to eradicate the virus because that's not doable with social distancing by itself.

-And there are health impacts from COVID 19 that are very visible, and then there are h health impacts from sheltering in place that are invisible but still are important.
+And then there are health impacts from sheltering in place that are invisible, but still are important.

-So the challenge for all of us is to say, okay, uh, what are the things that are first line have to happen, uh like getting businesses opened, uh and then next step getting restaurants open, and then next step, you know, the the movie theater phenomenon, and then you're fixated on uh on stadiums, which I understand.
+So the challenge for all of us is to say, okay, what are the things that are first line have to happen, like getting businesses opened, and then next step, getting restaurants open, and then next step, you know, the movie theater phenomenon.

-So that you move down the road to towards the Well I'm fixated on it.
+So that you move down the road towards the city.

 I can't wait.

-So I you picked on something really important.
+So you picked on something really important.

-Uh it's a catastrophe.
+It's a catastrophe.

-We just can't have to be super strict.
+We just have to be super strict.

-I have a f I have two friends actually who work in that space.
+I have two friends actually who work in that space.

-You cannot cross mix them.
+You cannot cross-mix them.

 It's just too dangerous.